Cycling: Emma Hinze won her next gold medal at the Track Cycling World Championships in Berlin. The 22-year-old was unstoppable in the women's sprint.

 No medals for German speaking gentlemen

-In the three men's decisions, the drivers of the German-speaking nations got nothing today.
-When Dutchman Sam Ligtlee won the 1.000 meter time trial, Maximilian Dornbach finished sixth.
+In the three men's races, the riders from German-speaking nations came away empty-handed today.
+With the victory of the Dutchman Sam Ligtlee in the 1.000 Maximilian Dornbach finished 6th in the 10-meter time trial.
 New Zealander Corbin Strong won the points race.
-Cyrille Thiery from Switzerland, Moritz Malcharek from Germany and Stean Mastaller from Austria had to settle for places 6, 10 and 13.
+Cyrille Thiery of Switzerland, Moritz Malcharek of Germany, and Stean Mastaller of Austria had to settle for 13th, 19th, and XNUMXth places, respectively.

 In the individual pursuit it got tight again – and record-breaking.
 Because while the Italian Filippo Ganna set a new record with a fantastic time of 4:01,934, the German-speaking pros just missed the podium.
 The Germans Felix Gross and Domenic Weinstein finished 5th and 9th.
 The Swiss Stefan Bissegger and Claudio Imhof finished 6th and 7th.